AndrewGuerrero/ng-caryll/content/effective_cpp.md

 const Top *pct2 = pt1;
 ```

-Pointers effortlessly perform implicit conversions.
-Getting smart pointers to perform the same
+Pointers effortlessly do implicit conversions.
+Getting smart pointers to offer the same behavior is quite a bit
-behavior is quite a bit trickier.
-It could take a potentially unlimited number of copy constructors.
+trickier; it could take a potentially unlimited number of copy constructors.
+Fortunately, `template`s can be used to
-Fortunately, `template`s can be used to make *generalized copy constructors*
+make *generalized copy constructors*

 ``` cpp
 template<typename T>